-Is Obtaining the PMI-ACP Certification a Good Career Decision?
+Obtaining the PMI-ACP® Certification: A Good Career Decision?

-You may be wondering if obtaining the PMI-ACP certification is a good decision for your personal career path.
+You may be wondering if obtaining the PMI Agile Certified Practitioner (PMI-ACP)® certification is a good decision for your personal career path.
 Although the reality is that only you can make that decision this article contains important information to help you make it.
-But before we get ahead of ourselves, do you know what PMI-ACP stands for?
-It stands for Project Management Institute Agile Certified Practitioner and is the PMI certification that “recognizes an individual’s expertise in using Agile practices in their projects, while demonstrating their increased professional versatility through Agile tools and techniques”.
-In other words, once you pass the PMI-ACP Exam, you are then considered a PMI Agile Certified Practitioner.
+But before we get ahead of ourselves, do you know what PMI-ACP® stands for?
+It stands for Project Management Institute Agile Certified Practitioner and is the Project Management Institute (PMI)® certification that “recognizes an individual’s expertise in using Agile practices in their projects, while demonstrating their increased professional versatility through Agile tools and techniques”.
+In other words, once you pass the PMI-ACP® Exam, you are then considered a PMI Agile Certified Practitioner.

 Passing the PMI-ACP Exam indicates to employers and others both inside and outside the Agile Community that you have demonstrated experience working on Agile projects, and knowledge of Agile practices, principles, tools, and techniques.